inetrg/spoki/README.md

   spoki      # spoki's code
 ```

 So far the folders `logs` and `malware/data` are empty.
-The first of them can be used to collect the Spoki logs and the latter one to collect the malware data.
+The first one can be used to collect Spoki logs and the second one to collect the malware data.

 ### Requirements

-The requirements are listed in the respected `README.md` files, but here is a short overview:
+Detailed requirements are listed in the respected `README.md` files, here is a short overview:

 * Linux system (e.g., Ubuntu 20.04)
 * C++ 17 compatible compiler (e.g., gcc 9.3)
 * Python3 >= 3.6 (e.g. Python 3.9)
 * Kafka

 Spoki has a few more dependencies.
-Some of them can be build via the `setup.sh` script located in the `spoki` folder.
-Others can be installed via the OS dependency manager, see `README.md` of Spoki.
+A few can be installed via the OS dependency manager, see `README.md` of Spoki.
+The remaining libraries can build via the `setup.sh` script located in the `spoki` folder.
+At least scamper must be build this way because we apply a few patches to the code.

 The basic steps to start Kafka are outlined in the `README.md` in the `malware` folder.

 ### Steps

-A complete setup consists of Spoki and four processes for the malware processing steps.
-An overview of the steps is here:
+A complete setup consists of Spoki and four python programs that process its logs.

 1. Build Spoki.
 2. Configure Spoki.